-It remains to augment the payments from Proposition 5 with additional payments that make it optimal for the agents to report their initial shocks θ truthfully.
-Note, that as the payments from Proposition 5 ensure truthful reporting of types even after initial misreports, we know how agents will behave even after an initial deviation.
-This insight transforms the time zero reporting problem into a static design problem in which the payments from Proposition 4 can be used to provide incentives.
+It remains to augment the payments from Proposition 5 with additional payments that make it optimal for the agents to report their initial shocks $\theta$ truthfully.
+As the payments of Proposition 5, see (18) ensure truthful reporting of types even after initial misreports, we know how agents will behave even after an initial deviation.
+This insight transforms the time zero reporting problem into a static design problem in which the payments of Proposition 4 can be used to provide incentives at time t = 0.